 Industry Recognition | On-site Technical Exchange

 In November 2025, the project site hosted the 2025 European Biochar CDR Conference.
-Experts studied and verified its operational stability and engineering reliability through an on-site visit, confirming its practical feasibility for commercial, industrial-scale CDR applications.
+Experts conducted an on-site inspection of the biochar production equipment.
+They studied and verified its operational stability and engineering reliability, confirming its practical feasibility for commercial, industrial-scale CDR applications.

 Video Review of 2025 European Biochar CDR Conference